Visit Albuquerque prohibits users from downloading images from our website.

 Please use our media library for downloadable images and usage rights.

-Located on 64 acres next to the Rio Grande offering guests close encounters with over 250 exotic and native animals from six continents.
+The ABQ BioPark Zoo is located on 64 acres next to the Rio Grande and offers guests close encounters with over 250 exotic and native animals from around the world.

 From lions and elephants, to kangaroos and cobras, the Albuquerque Zoo offers a naturally amazing experience with their educational exhibits.
 Visitors learn more about wildlife conservation efforts while showing animals in naturalistic habitats.
 Visitors are able to see Sub-Antarctic penguins right here in the high desert at the Penguin Chill Exhibit.